We’d love to welcome our two keynote speakers, Jewel Rodgers and Siona Benjamin!

 This conference is not only a space for learning, but an invitation to imagine, create, and co-author a more just and beautiful world.

 Registration is now open!
-If you have any questions, please contact us at rrsj@trifaith.org!
+If you have any questions about the schedule, scholarships, or anything else, please contact us at rrsj@trifaith.org!

 Scroll for registration, the schedule, and our speakers!